LuGroupUMN/ICL_Linear_Systems/README.md

 This project provides code for **In-Context Learning of Linear Systems:
 Generalization theory and Application to Operator Learning**

+This project numerically evaluate the in-context learning (ICL) capabilities of **linear transformers** for linear systems.
+We consider two examples:
+- In-context for Linear systems with random matrices.
+- In-context operator learning for linear systems obtained via Galerkin discretizations of the linear elliptic PDE.
+Typically, we numerically evaluate the ICL capabilities of **linear transformers** from two aspects:
+- In-domain generalization.
+- out-of-domain (OOD) generalization
+Additionally, we examine how the diversity of the training task distribution influences the performance of ICL.

 # Example 1: Linear system with random matrix
 Consider the linear $Ax=y$, where